-It is that time of year where a camp’s focus turns to the next season, analysing what went well and what needs changing.
+It is that time of year where a camp’s focus turns to the next season, analyzing what went well and what needs changing in their camp management software.
 Session configuration, options and prices are all reviewed closely and you prepare your database accordingly.
 In our locally-based version, we call it “configuration”.
 In our web-based version, we call it “the builder”.
-Either way, we are referring to the concept of setting up your camps, sessions, options, prices, extras, taxes, etc. The number of things that you can configure in a piece of camp software is actually very large and diverse: items in custom drop-down boxes, list of cities, list of cabins, etc. But, the really critical element is getting your core registration configuration “correct”.
+Either way, we are referring to the concept of setting up your camps, sessions, options, prices, extras, taxes, etc. The number of things that you can configure in a piece of camp software is actually very large and diverse: items in custom drop-down boxes, list of cities, list of cabins, etc. But, the really critical element is getting your core camp management software’s registration configuration “correct”.

 We consider it one of the most important steps (if not the most important) in any implementation or yearly re-analysis.
 Making sure that you categorize and organize your various offerings into appropriate camps, sessions and options has long-lasting implications: